 Safeguarding underpins everything the School does with children if they are to thrive in all areas of life at the School and beyond.
 Every member of staff, supply staff, volunteer or contractor who comes into contact with children at the School has a role to play in safeguarding, a responsibility to act and to be confident reporting concerns, sharing information and putting the child's needs first, regardless of how difficult it might be or how uncomfortable it might feel.
-Staff are encouraged to maintain the attitude of 'it could happen here'.
+Staff are encouraged to maintain the attitude of 'it could happen here.'

-This policy has been authorised by the Governors, is addressed to all members of staff, supply staff including visiting music teachers, sports coaches and volunteers.
+This policy has been approved by the Governors and applies to all members of staff (including Professional Service Staff who work centrally), governors, supply staff, visiting music teachers, sports coaches and volunteers.
 It is available to Parents via the School website and also available to Parents in paper form on request.
 It applies to all those who work with Students even where this is away from the School, for example, at an activity centre or an educational visit.
 It also applies to EYFS (Early Years Foundation Stage) provision.